MCMastery/osbu/README.md

 # OSBU
 Change the way you program Bukkit plugins.
 OSBU (Open-Source Bukkit Utilities) is a new way of writing plugins which is faster and easier.
 No need to register your commands in your `plugin.yml`.
 Create subcommands easily.
+OSBU provides many utility class and methods to help you finish your plugin faster.

 #### Note: Please know how to program in Bukkit before using this.
 Don't ask questions like "wheredo i put teh publics`